zhermin/cardscanner/README.md

 - Relatively fast, around 10ms to process each frame (excluding frame reading due to library and device limitations)
 - Simple to implement and understand, will help when writing the custom functions to do edge detection on mobile devices
 - Uses the OpenCV library, which has support for both Python and C++, allowing a smoother transition to the custom Android APK POC
-- Dim lighting is not as detrimental compared to glares as the edges can still be differentiated from the background
+- Dim lighting is not as bad compared to glares as the edges can still be differentiated from the background
+- Able to use corner detection to make the detection more robust (although using corners alone will be worse than edge detection)

 ### Cons
 - If colours of the card borders are similar to the background, it is very hard to detect the card
 - Glare or strong light reflections causing the video feed to be completely white will also hinder the detection
 - Because only edges are detected, if the card face is blocked by objects, it would still be detected as a card as long as the 4 edges are visible and unblocked
-- As long as there is a colour difference, a line will be detected.
-This may result in false positives which will require further filtering (for example Card Type detection)
+- False positives can appear quite often despite some parameter tuning, which means further filtering is required, for example Card Type classification
+- The "corner" detection method also detects curves, which causes a lot of false positives for the corners, much more than for edges

 ## Setup